LottePitcher/open-source-umbraco-cloud/Setup.md

 1. Edit `cloud.gitignore` and remove the “CUSTOM rules” section that you added earlier

 > [!NOTE]
-> ** If you do NOT have a separate project which needs a npm build task then delete the `pathToFrontendClient` line, and update `cloud-artifact.yml` and delete the `Setup Node.js` and `Build frontend assets` steps.
+> ** If you do NOT have a separate project which needs a npm build task then delete the entire `pathToFrontendClient` line, then update `cloud-artifact.yml` and delete the steps called 'Setup Node.js' and 'Build frontend assets'.

 Now you have a GitHub Action that will push to Cloud whenever the `main` branch is updated, or when it’s manually triggered (via the GitHub website Actions tab).